Joe Diffie’s daughter shares message and recounts memories

 Diffie released a statement last Friday saying he was receiving treatment for the virus and on Sunday his publicist announced that the singer had died.

-Kylie said she wasn’t able to say good be in person, “It was really heartbreaking, I didn’t have any contact with him.
+Kylie said she wasn’t able to say goodbye in person, “It was really heartbreaking, I didn’t have any contact with him.
 I couldn’t speak to him.
 It was really sad.”

 She continued saying, “I just want people to realize how serious this pandemic is and people really need to take precautions and stay at home.”